Steven Weitzman (sculptor): Selected works and projects

 On June 19, 2013, five years after its creation, Weitzman's sculpture was dedicated for permanent display in Emancipation Hall in the United States Capitol building.
 At the ceremony unveiling, Vice President Joe Biden and House Speaker John Boehner took the opportunity to pay tribute to the 19th-century abolitionist and to renew the call for equal voting rights for people who live in the nation's capital.

-In 2019, Steven Weitzman was a finalist for the “Call to Artists” competition in a bid to sculpt the Willa Cather Statue that would represent Nebraska in the United States Capitol's National Statuary Hall in Washington D.C.
-As each state is only allowed two sculptures each in the Statuary Hall, Nebraska will remove its statue of Julius Sterling Morton, installed in Statuary Hall in 1937, with the new one of Ms. Cather.
+In 2019, Steven Weitzman was a finalist for the “Call to Artists” competition in a bid to sculpt the Willa Cather statue that would represent Nebraska in the United States Capitol's National Statuary Hall in Washington D.C.
+As each state is only allowed two sculptures each in the Statuary Hall, Nebraska removed its statue of Julius Sterling Morton, installed in Statuary Hall in 1937, with the new one of Cather.